Russell’s Turns The Heat Up On Bed Bug Infestations

 We are often asked if mattresses, couches or other infested items have to be thrown out and the answer is no. Tossing an infested item will not resolve the problem and may result in a financial burden.
 We’ll walk you through the process of preparing for a bed bug heat treatment, and what to expect during and after service.
 And of course, we’re always available if you have questions after we leave.

 Step 3: Bed Bug Elimination

 On the day of your service, Russell’s will arrive with professional heat remediation equipment.
-Our goal will be to raise the temperature in the infested room to 120°F for over 3-5 hours.
+Our goal will be to raise the temperature in the infested room to a temperature between 120°F and 135°F for a period of 3 to 5 hours.
 Though a warm summer day will inspire bed bugs to breed faster, there is a point where heat becomes too much for these biting bugs.
-Constant exposure to 113°F or more is enough to kill adult bed bugs.
-118°F will do the job, but to kill bed bug eggs, 118°F for 3-5 hours at minimum is needed.
+Constant exposure to 120°F or more is enough to kill adult bed bugs and their eggs.
 That is why professionals use a more consistent temperature above 120°F for at least 3-5 hours.
 This ensures 100% mortality of all bugs, even those that try to escape into your walls.

 Why Russell's Uses Heat To Kill Bed Bugs In Homes & Businesses

 Heat is a non-toxic and highly effective method for killing bed bugs in all stages of development.
 Faster than other bed bug treatment options, heat treatments: